 3. Methanol, for example yellow HEET.
 Decent heat content, very clean burning, but definitely toxic in terms of fumes and skin absorption.
 Reasonably safe if used with care.
 A good choice for colder weather.

 4. You can use Isopropanol, for example red HEET (Iso-HEET), but it is not really suitable as a stove fuel because it's generally a sooty mess when it burns.
 Highest heat content, but dirty burning, and definitely toxic.
-Not recommended.
+Not recommended unless you have a specialized stove specifically designed for it.

-Finally: Drinking anything not intended for human is pretty much a bad idea, but if you're going to do such a thing, always check the MSDS before you drink anything not intended for human consumption.
+Finally: Drinking anything not intended for human consumption is a really bad idea, but if you're going to do such a thing, always check the MSDS before you drink anything not intended for human consumption.

 *Heat Content of Alcohols